robopecha/MysticTrails/README.md

 # Mystic Trails

-A retro-style 16bit adventure game.
+A retro-style 16bit adventure browser game.
 The objective is to explore the map in a peaceful atmosphere and solve the missions that are currently available.

 ---